 Employees Assistance Program is a confidential resource for assistance with work life balance.
-Please find the link at the Employee Assistance Program or at 800-451-1834.
-This service is provided by AllOne Health.
 The EAP is staffed by licensed counselors who respond quickly to your request for help in a caring, respectful and confidential manner.

-On July 1 we will be transitioning to the Commonwealth EAP plan, The Mass4You Employee Assistance Program - Liveandworkwell.com.
+The Mass4You Employee Assistance Program - Liveandworkwell.com.
 844-263-1982; TTY Support 711+1-844-263-1982; Substance Use Treatment Helpline 855-780-5955.
 Please make note of this transition.